Jan-art/NudgeBuddy_CalTracker/README.md

 - **Nutritional information:**  the app displays nutritional information for the food items that have been tracked as a total sum, including a display of calories consumed and remaining calories to be met for the user's daily caloric intake goal.

 - **Weight Tracker:**  users can track changes in their weight over time.
+At the end of the week users will also be notified to input their weekly weight.

 - **Progress Tracker:**  users can view their caloric intake over time and check whether they have been consitent with their diet.